UBC-CS/cpsc430/about/peer_review.md

 These calibration reviews are a designed to help you learn how to grade well and also how to write good essays.
 You're also allowed to do extra calibrations (whether your weekly assignment was 3 or 0); this is a particularly good idea when your dependability estimate is low, because doing extra calibrations will teach you to grade better and can also improve your peer review grading scores.

-Each week, we'll assign you a peer review grading score; overall, these scores will make up the peer review grading portion of your final grade.
+Each essay, we'll assign you a peer review grading score; overall, these scores will make up the peer review grading portion of your final grade.
 These grades will be derived from our "realistic" estimates of your dependability score.
 The exact formula is complex and subject to change, but a student with a dependability score exactly equal to our calibration threshold will receive a grade of 80%.
 Beyond this, the formula is strictly monotone in dependability; you can see your current standing in MTA.